A month after a New York woman died, someone used her identity to campaign against net neutrality

 That's not good enough, Chris Basco thinks.

-"Granted this is a large issue and I'm sure they're quite probably overwhelmed by comments, so obviously, a few were going to slip through the cracks, "but with millions of fake comments, he said, it appears they fell though "just about every crack you think of."
+"Granted this is a large issue and I'm sure they're quite probably overwhelmed by comments, so obviously, a few were going to slip through the cracks," but with millions of fake comments, he said, it appears they fell though "just about every crack you think of."